 Vern Anderson and Jon Schoonmaker

-Calves born and raised at the
+housed and fed at the

 Cattle were vaccinated for protection against IBR, BVD, BRSV, PI3

 Data were subjected to a one-way analysis of variance as a completely